Health Psychology and Clinical Science

 Mission Statement/Training Philosophy

+The program embodies a clinical science model of training in the evidence-based practice of health service psychology.
 The program for predoctoral students includes core coursework and intensive supervised research and clinical and health science practica in laboratory, health care, and community settings.
-The program utilizes a mentorship model in which students will work closely with one or two faculty as their designated faculty advisor(s).
-The faculty has strong expertise in a number of processes relevant to clinical and health psychological science, including: biopsychosocial determinants of physical and mental health and illness; stress, coping, and adjustment to chronic illness; self and identity in illness; neurobiological bases of emotion function and dysfunction; social-cognitive risk factors for mental disorders and physical illness; adherence to treatment; health communication; and health disparities.
-Within these areas, research training in our program spans diverse populations with regard to gender, sexual orientation, race/ethnicity, and socioeconomic background.
+The program utilizes a mentorship model in which students will work closely with one or two faculty advisor(s).
+The faculty has strong expertise in a number of processes relevant to clinical and health psychological science, including: biopsychosocial determinants of physical and mental health and illness; neurobiological bases of emotion function and dysfunction; stress, coping, and adjustment to chronic illness; social-cognitive risk factors for mental disorders and physical illness; adherence to treatment; emotion regulation; health communication; and health disparities.
+Training spans diverse populations with regard to gender, sexual orientation, race/ethnicity, and socioeconomic background.

 Goals for Student Training